 Then, choose the file of the downloaded database, and click the “Go” button at the bottom of the page to start uploading the file.

 The upload time depends on your database size, some hosting providers limit the size per file, but you can divide the upload into multiple parts.
 Anyway, when the upload is complete, you will see a green message telling you about the successful import of a number of tables that the database has.

 If you have the cPanel control panel, things will be easier and it will be fast.
 However, if you can only have an FTP method, then I recommend using the Cyberduck FTP software, it can be installed on both Mac, and Windows machines.

-It works faster and better that FileZilla, the best thing is that you can upload compressed files and that’ll speed up the upload process and saves the time.
+It works faster and better than FileZilla, the best thing is that you can upload compressed files and that’ll speed up the upload process and saves time.
 Here is a tutorial that shows you how to upload the folder.